Bailly: Manchester United ‘happy’ to see off Roma and advance into Europa League final | Goal.com

 "No, we go to win again, that’s our mentality and what we need to have to be able to get to the final."

-Bailly recently put an end to the speculation surrounding his future at Old Trafford when he signed a new contract with the club last month insisting he is ‘happy’ with the Red Devils.
+Bailly recently put an end to the speculation surrounding his future at Old Trafford when he signed a new contract, with the club last month insisting he is happy at the Red Devils.

 “I’m very happy.
 This decision is something I didn’t have to think about, I love this club and I love playing for Manchester United,” he said.